 Nate: Absolutely.

-This time let’s go back farther to a really poor month in the markets, June 2022.
+This time, let’s go back even further... to a really poor month in the markets: June 2022.
 Host: That was a terrible month.
-The Fed raised interest rates by 75 basis points for the first time since 1994.
-Fuel costs for American’s were at an all-time high... .
+The Fed raised interest rates by 75 basis points for the first time since 1994...
+Fuel costs for Americans were at an all-time high...

-Inflation was getting out of control.
+Inflation was getting out of control...
 And the stock market was destroying retirement accounts left and right.
 Nate: The S&P was down more than 8% in a single month!
-Host: I don’t know too many people that made a lot back then...
-Nate: Well that’s why this strategy is so good.
+Host: I don’t know too many people who made a lot back then...
+Nate: Well, that’s why this strategy is so good.

-We ONLY target a single winning stock at any given time.
+We target ONLY ONE single winning stock at any given time.
 We leave all the rest of the losing stocks behind.

 So in June, one of the only winning stocks was Snowflake.